sumedha-developer/shape-viewer/README.md

-# Shape Viewer App
+# Shape Viewer Web Application

+React.js (v19) framework was used for the UI Development.

+To run the app, instal packages using `npm i` and then use `npm start` to start the app.
+Open [http://localhost:3000](http://localhost:3000) to view it in your browser.

+## Testing files

-Testing files are located in src/examples folder
+Testing files are located in `src/examples` folder

+## Questions

-How many assignment iterations did you complete?
+- How many assignment iterations did you complete?
-All 5 iterations
+> All 5 iterations

-Did you implement any bonus features/extra features?
+- Did you implement any bonus features/extra features?
 Which ones?
 None?
-First 3
+> First 3

-Are there any major known problems with the solution?
+- Are there any major known problems with the solution?
-None
+> None

-Things to add:

-Code Comments.
-Error handling.

-Bonus Feature:

-Shape Translation
-Shape Creation
-Shape Rotation

-React.js Framework was used for the UI Development
-To run the application, instal packages using `npm i` and then use `npm start` to start the application.
-Open [http://localhost:3000](http://localhost:3000) to view it in your browser.